 - Available - make sure the preparer will be available after the filing deadline in case questions come up about your return

-The IRS has recently launched a new return preparer directory that is a searchable, sortable listing featuring: the name, city, state and zip code of attorneys, CPAs, enrolled agents and those who have completed the requirements for the voluntary IRS Annual Filing Season Program.
-All preparers listed also have valid 2015 Preparer Tax Identification Numbers.
+The IRS launched a return preparer directory that is a searchable, sortable listing featuring: the name, city, state and zip code of attorneys, CPAs, enrolled agents and those who have completed the requirements for the voluntary IRS Annual Filing Season Program.
+All preparers listed also have valid 2016 Preparer Tax Identification Numbers.

 It is important that you file a complete and accurate tax return to avoid any processing delays.
 If your return includes errors or is incomplete, it may require further review and could delay your refund.
 IRS e-file is the best way to file an accurate tax return.
 The tax software that you use to e-file helps avoid mistakes by doing the math for you.
 It guides you every step of the way as you do your taxes.
 IRS e-file can also help with the new health care law tax provisions.

 For more information about filing options and how the health care law will affect your tax return visit IRS.gov/aca.